qiita-spots/qiita/qiita_pet/support_files/doc/source/references.rst

 77. Robbins, H.E.
 (1968).
 “Estimating the Total Probability of the unobserved outcomes of an experiment”.
 Ann Math.
 Statist.
 39(1): 256-257.
 78. Ronbach, L.J.
 (1951).
 "Coefficient alpha and the internal structure of tests".
 Psychometrika.
 16 (3): 297–334.
 79. Russell, P.F. and Rao, T.R.
 (1940).
 “On habitat and association of species of anopheline larvae in south-eastern Madras”.
 J. Malaria Inst.
 India.
 (3): 153-178.
 80. Sanschagrin, S. and Yergeau, E. (2014).
 Next-generation Sequencing of 16S Ribosomal RNA Gene Amplicons.
-Journal of Visualized Experiments, (90).
+Journal of Visualized Experiments.
+(90).
 81. Shannon, C.E. and Weaver, W. (1949).
 “The mathematical theory of communication”.
 University of Illonois Press, Champaign, Illonois.
 82. Simpson, E.H.
 (1949).
 “Measurement of Diversity”.
 Nature.
 (163): 688.
 83. Sokal, R.R. and Michener, C.D.
 (1958).
 “A statistical method for evaluating systematic relationships”.
 Univ.
 Kans.
 Sci.
 Bull.
 (38) 1409-1438.
 84. Sokal, R.R. and Sneath, P.H.A.
 (1963).
 “Principles of Numerical Taxonomy”.
 W. H. Freeman, San Francisco, California.
 85. Sorenson, T. (1948) "A method of establishing groups of equal amplitude in plant sociology based on similarity of species content."
 Kongelige Danske Videnskabernes Selskab 5.1-34: 4-7.
 86. Spearman, C. (1904).
 "The proof and measurement of association between two things".
 American Journal of Psychology.
 (15): 72–101.
 87. Strong, W.L.
 (2002).
 “Assessing species abundance uneveness within and between plant communities”.
-Community Ecology (3): 237-246.
+Community Ecology.
+(3): 237-246.
 88. Tanimoto, T. (1958).
 "An Elementary Mathematical theory of Classification and Prediction".
 New York: Internal IBM Technical Report.
 89. Ted-Ed.
 (2013, December 09).
 How to sequence the human genome - Mark J. Kiel.
 Retrieved from https://www.youtube.com/watch?v=MvuYATh7Y74
 90. The Human Microbiome Consotrium.
 (2012).
 Structure, Function and diversity of the healthy human microbiome.
 486: 207-214.